Sharing a Proclamation Kit

 1. Share your story

 Use platforms such as Facebook, Twitter, Instagram, and others to celebrate the issuing of the proclamation and your involvement.
-Post about it on your blog, or submit a story to be published on our blog by following the instructions on our website.
+Post about it on your blog, if you have one.
+You can use the Top 10 Facts document from our supporting documents page, or you can write your own post and share your personal story.

 2. Use awareness hashtags